Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 All these paths, to me, are equally valid.
 There is nothing wrong with any of these directions.

-To me however, the past 5 years have only instilled in me a deep sense of dissatisfaction, and an even deeper sense of curiosity.
+The past 5 years have only instilled in me a deep sense of dissatisfaction, and an even deeper sense of curiosity.
 Many years of talking, doing, making, both succeeding and failing, both teaching and learning, from the many people I've met along the journey as well as my own nature as a person, have led me to the conclusion that there are many things in this world that need to be answered, and many fuzzy, barely perceptible things need to be brought to light.

 As I see it, there are two gaps to be bridged.

-One, the gap between what the world needs and what we are capable of doing to address those needs, and Two, my desires as a person and my capacity to act on and fulfill those desires.
+**One**, the gap between what the world needs and what we are capable of doing to address those needs, and **Two**, my desires as a person and my capacity to act on and fulfill those desires.

 Obviously, the nature of what I intend to accomplish with my career as a project may span many, many years, with no end in sight.
 It may require a tenacity, work ethic, resilience and perseverance that I may not possess.
 Yet, a whisper still rings in my heart, that what I believe -nay, what I have faith in- must be accomplished, even if it is imperfect.
 I may succeed or fail, but it has to be outlined, demarcated, expressed, even in its roughest impure form.

 So, what are my larger goals?
 What exactly are the grand ambitions of this clueless, broke armchair-philosopher 23 year old?
 I've written this to clarify what my field and intentions are, so as to dispel any confusion.
+This is going to be a VERY long read that can be dry at times, so please note before you proceed.

 # New needs, New developments